unixorn/works-with-home-assistant/README.md

 ## Other tools

 If you're using the Inovelli switches, you can experiment with LDE effects using Nathan Fiscus' [notification calculator](https://nathanfiscus.github.io/inovelli-notification-calc/)

+## Useful links

+- [CloudFree.shop](https://cloudfree.shop/) - Sell a bunch of stuff that's pre-flashed with Tasmota so you know it'll work without any cloud services and won't have the hassle of opening and reflashing devices yourself.